googledatalab/datalab/tools/release/README.md

 ### Manual Release Process

-1. Bump up the hard-coded Datalab version to the next semantic version in the [tools/release/version.sh](https://github.com/googledatalab/datalab/blob/master/tools/release/version.sh) file, send a PR with the changes and merge.
+1. If needed, bump up the hard-coded Datalab version to the next semantic version in the [tools/release/version.sh](https://github.com/googledatalab/datalab/blob/master/tools/release/version.sh) file, send a PR with the changes and merge.